-Besides, there are 224 Inspectors serving as field officers at the Taluk level.
+Besides, re are 224 Inspectors serving as field officers at Taluk level.

-To assist the Joint Commissioner/ Executive Officer of Palani Arulmigu Dhandayuthapaniswamy Temple, there is a Deputy Commissioner and a Personal Assistant in the cadre of Assistant Commissioner.
-5 Personal Assistant posts in the cadre of Assistant Commissioner have been created in the temples at Tiruchendur, Madurai, Srirangam, Rameshwaram and Tiruttani where the executive officers are in the cadre of Joint commissioner.
-5 Personal Assistants are serving in these posts.
+To assist Joint Commissioner/ Executive Officer of Palani Arulmigu Dhandayuthapaniswamy Temple, re is a Deputy Commissioner and a Personal Assistant in cadre of Assistant Commissioner.
+5 Personal Assistant posts in cadre of Assistant Commissioner have been created in temples at Tiruchendur, Madurai, Srirangam, Rameshwaram and Tiruttani where executive officers are in cadre of Joint commissioner.
+5 Personal Assistants are serving in se posts.

-To appraise the jewels, ornaments, and valuables of the temples there are six Deputy Commissioners and four Assistant Commissioners working as the Verification Officers in the regions of the Joint Commissioners.
+To appraise jewels, ornaments, and valuables of temples re are six Deputy Commissioners and four Assistant Commissioners working as Verification Officers in regions of Joint Commissioners.

-Two Deputy Chief Audit Officers, 19 Regional Audit Officers and 28 Assistant Audit Officers are assisting the Chief Audit Officer in auditing the accounts of the Hindu Religious Institutions.
-Eight Senior Accounts Officers in the cadre of Regional Audit Officers are assisting the Executive Officers in the cadre of Joint Commissioner in eight temples.
+Two Deputy Chief Audit Officers, 19 Regional Audit Officers and 28 Assistant Audit Officers are assisting Chief Audit Officer in auditing accounts of Hindu Religious Institutions.
+Eight Senior Accounts Officers in cadre of Regional Audit Officers are assisting Executive Officers in cadre of Joint Commissioner in eight temples.

-At the Headquarters, there is an Engineering Wing consisting of one Superintending Engineer, one Executive Engineer, one Assistant Divisional Engineer, Two Assistant Engineers, one Assistant Engineer (Electrical), one Senior Draughting Officer, Two Junior Draughtsmen and two Draughtsmen to facilitate renovation works in the Religious Institutions by preparing estimates for supervision and for recording measurements.
-In every Joint Commissioner’s Office there is an Assistant Divisional Engineer and a Draughtsman (except Vilupuram Joint Commissioner’s Office).
-In every Assistant Commissioner’s Office there is an Assistant Engineer to carryout renovation works.
+At Headquarters, re is an Engineering Wing consisting of one Superintending Engineer, one Executive Engineer, one Assistant Divisional Engineer, Two Assistant Engineers, one Assistant Engineer (Electrical), one Senior Draughting Officer, Two Junior Draughtsmen and two Draughtsmen to facilitate renovation works in Religious Institutions by preparing estimates for supervision and for recording measurements.
+In every Joint Commissioner's Office re is an Assistant Divisional Engineer and a Draughtsman (except Vilupuram Joint Commissioner's Office).
+In every Assistant Commissioner's Office re is an Assistant Engineer to carryout renovation works.

-There are 3 posts of Executive Engineers, one each for the Joint Commissioner regions of Trichy, Salem and Madurai, and 3 posts of Assistant Engineers (Electrical) one each for the Joint Commissioner regions at Trichy, Salem and Madurai.
+re are 3 posts of Executive Engineers, one each for Joint Commissioner regions of Trichy, Salem and Madurai, and 3 posts of Assistant Engineers (Electrical) one each for Joint Commissioner regions at Trichy, Salem and Madurai.

-Apart from these, 8 Engineers are working in Palani, Samayapuram, Madurai, Tiruttani, Bannari, Marudamalai, Anaimalai and Alagarkoil temples, to facilitate renovation and construction works by preparing estimates, supervision, etc.
+Apart from se, 8 Engineers are working in Palani, Samayapuram, Madurai, Tiruttani, Bannari, Marudamalai, Anaimalai and Alagarkoil temples, to facilitate renovation and construction works by preparing estimates, supervision, etc.

-In order to carry out the Tiruppani works at Chennai, Trichy, Madurai and Salem Joint Commissioner’s region, there are 4 Senior Draughtsmen posts in Arulmigu Subramaniaswamy Temple, Tiruttani, Arulmigu Mariamman Temple, Samayapuram, Arulmigu Meenakshi Sundareswarar Temple, Madurai, and Arulmigu Arthanareeswarar Temple, Tiruchencode.
+In order to carry out Tiruppani works at Chennai, Trichy, Madurai and Salem Joint Commissioner's region, re are 4 Senior Draughtsmen posts in Arulmigu Subramaniaswamy Temple, Tiruttani, Arulmigu Mariamman Temple, Samayapuram, Arulmigu Meenakshi Sundareswarar Temple, Madurai, and Arulmigu Arthanareeswarar Temple, Tiruchencode.

-In order to carry out the Tiruppani works at Joint Commissioner’s region of Chennai, Trichy, Madurai and Salem there are 4 Draughtsman posts in Arulmigu Lakshiminarasimhaswamy Temple, Sholingar, Arulmigu Thayumanaswamy Temple, Rockfort, Trichy, Arulmigu Kallalagar Temple, Azhagarkoil, Arulmigu Anjaneyarswamy Temple, Nammakkal.
+In order to carry out Tiruppani works at Joint Commissioner's region of Chennai, Trichy, Madurai and Salem re are 4 Draughtsman posts in Arulmigu Lakshiminarasimhaswamy Temple, Sholingar, Arulmigu Thayumanaswamy Temple, Rockfort, Trichy, Arulmigu Kallalagar Temple, Azhagarkoil, Arulmigu Anjaneyarswamy Temple, Nammakkal.

-Based on the significance, revenue, assets and other activities of temples, the following posts of Executive Officers have been sanctioned for the administration and supervision of the religious institutions.
+Based on significance, revenue, assets and or activities of temples, following posts of Executive Officers have been sanctioned for administration and supervision of religious institutions.